Have a Question?

 Garrison Hall North, Second Floor

 Each of the five professional minors consists of four courses tied to a specific industry or profession.
 Professional minors are intended to give students additional career options, a competitive edge in the job market, and an opportunity to shape their Stevenson experience to meet their specific career goals.
 Professional minors can be paired with many different majors but were particularly designed for students in majors that don’t have a pre-determined career path.
+In addition, the Office of Career Services coordinates panels, internships, and site visits with strategic partners in each professional minor sector to help students further explore career options.

 Professional Minors in Practice